This site uses cookies. By continuing to browse the site, you are agreeing to our use of cookies.

 SAN DIEGO ADVISER RAYMOND LUCIA ASKS FOR REHEARING ON CHALLENGE TO SEC IN-HOUSE COURTS

-Corporate Transactional Law, NewsLast month, San Diego-based investment adviser Raymond Lucia suffered a rejection by a panel of the U.S. Court of Appeals for the District of Columbia Circuit of his request that the court consider his challenge to the constitutionality of the SEC’s use of in-house courts.
+Corporate Transactional, NewsLast month, San Diego-based investment adviser Raymond Lucia suffered a rejection by a panel of the U.S. Court of Appeals for the District of Columbia Circuit of his request that the court consider his challenge to the constitutionality of the SEC’s use of in-house courts.